Sunflowers in soft light representing healing and peace through trauma therapy in Denver Colorado

 There are several evidence-based approaches that have strong research support for trauma.
 At Full Bloom, our therapists are trained in a range of these, and will often integrate more than one depending on what fits you best.

-EMDR (Eye Movement Desensitization and Reprocessing) uses bilateral stimulation — typically eye movements or tapping — to help the brain reprocess traumatic memories that have become “stuck.”
-It’s one of the most well-researched trauma treatments available, and it can move things that years of talk therapy alone have struggled to shift.
+EMDR (Eye Movement Desensitization and Reprocessing) uses bilateral stimulation, usually eye movements or tapping, to help the brain reprocess traumatic memories that have gotten “stuck.”
+It’s one of the most well-researched trauma treatments available, and it can shift things that years of talk therapy alone have struggled to reach.
 Learn more about EMDR at Full Bloom.

 Brainspotting works through the body and visual field to locate and release trauma held in the nervous system.
-It’s particularly useful for people who have difficulty putting their experience into words — which is actually very common with trauma.
+It’s especially useful for people who struggle to put their experience into words, which is far more common with trauma than most people realize.
 Learn more about Brainspotting.

-Somatic approaches recognize that trauma lives in the body, not just the mind.
+Somatic approaches recognize that trauma lives in the body, not only the mind.
 This kind of work pays attention to physical sensations, breath, posture, and movement as a way of completing survival responses that got interrupted.
-It doesn’t require you to narrate your story in detail — instead, you work with what your body is holding right now.
+You don’t have to narrate your story in detail.
+Instead, you work with what your body is holding right now.

 The Safe and Sound Protocol (SSP) is an auditory intervention developed by Dr. Stephen Porges that uses specially filtered music to regulate the nervous system.
 It’s often used as a foundation before or alongside other trauma work, and can help people who struggle to feel safe enough to engage with deeper processing.
 Learn more about the SSP.